BaoPun/BaoPun-Website/README.md

 - Initial contents of Projects have been populated.
 Clicking on a project will expand/collapse additional details.
 - Initial testing of Projects pre-filter have passed.
 - Filtering implemented and initial test cases written.
 Next test cases will be via filtering with checkboxes.
+- Due to Mario Kart World's 1.2 update, random tracks online can still be "connected".
+A friend lobby version has been implemented to randomize tracks.

 # Deployment Details
 ### Frameworks